astronomer/docs/learn/airflow-listeners.md

 ## Conclusion

 Congratulations!
-You now know how to create an Airflow listener to run custom code whenever a specific event occurs in your whole Airflow environment.
+You now know how to create an Airflow listener to run custom code whenever any dataset is updated in your whole Airflow environment.
+Following the same pattern you can implement listeners for [other events](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners), such as when any task has failed, any DAG starts running or a lifecycle event occurs.